Nutrition and advanced cancer

 People with advanced cancer may have a dry mouth or a sore mouth and throat.
 These problems may be caused by drinking less or by some types of treatment.
 Learn ways to ease a dry mouth.
-If chewing and swallowing become difficult, it may be necessary to introduce a texture-modified diet.
+If chewing and swallowing become difficult, it may be necessary to change the texture of your food.

-People with advanced solid tumours (e.g. cancer of the lung, pancreas, oesophagus, stomach, liver and bowel) may develop a muscle wasting syndrome known as cachexia.
-This means the body isn’t using protein, carbohydrates and fats changes, and it can burn up energy faster.
+People with advanced solid tumours (e.g. cancer of the lung, pancreas, oesophagus, stomach, liver and bowel) may develop a muscle-wasting syndrome known as cachexia.
+This means the way the body uses protein, carbohydrates and fats changes, and it can burn up energy faster.

-- severe loss of weight, including loss of fat and muscle mass
+- loss of weight, including loss of fat and muscle mass

 - feeling sick (nausea)

 - anaemia (low numbers of red blood cells)